Author Trevor Ferguson / Category Outdoor Furniture / Published: MAR-25-2020

 What Exactly Is Teak and What Makes It Special?

 Teak is a type of wood most often associated with outdoor and marine use, since it is known for its durability and weather resistance.
-Teak has a naturally-occurring high oil content in its hardwood, making it a perfect species to stand up to harsh environments.
+Whether you're looking for a complete Grade A Teak outdoor dining set or individual quality pieces that you can mix and match, we've got you covered.
+Teak has a naturally occurring high oil content in its hardwood, making it a perfect species to stand up to harsh environments.
 This is often why you’ll see teak in extreme environments, everywhere from boat decks to resorts in the hottest places in the world!

 History of Teak